 Haruka & Fu

-After studying circuits and programming in the Department of Electronics and Information Engineering at a technical college, I worked as a system engineer at an IT company, working on server-side development of web systems.
-Before joining Soleil, I had no practical experience in game development.
-I study software engineering every day, and I really love cats.
+Studied circuits and programming in the Department of Electronics and Information Engineering at a technical college, and then later worked as a system engineer on server-side development of web systems at an IT company.
+Joined Soleil despite having no practical experience in game development.
+Studies software engineering everyday, and really loves cats.

 Why did you want to get into the game industry?